DaGr70/DGUS-reloaded-config/README.md

 Meant to be used with [this fork of Marlin](https://github.com/Desuuuu/Marlin).

 For Longer/Alphawise :
-Meant to be used with [this fork of Marlin](https://github.com/DaGr70/Marlin).
+  - Meant to be used with [this fork of Marlin](https://github.com/DaGr70/Marlin).

-Screen firmware evolution still pending (Alphawise/longer have vertical touchscreen
+  - Screen firmware evolution still pending (Alphawise/longer have vertical position touchscreen)

 ## Configurations
 The following configurations are available in the examples folder: